Proxy-Phaethon/chaos/docs/ARCHITECTURE.md

 ## Dependency

-Dependencies determine whether an entity is allowed to exist.
+Dependencies determine whether an entity, property, or question is applicable.

 Example: